The Soldier's Details

 All were Collie boys.
 Please read further about Collie.

 Tom marries Dorothy Shannon in 1947.
 The couple had a son, Trevor.
 Tragically in January 1952, at the age of 33 years, Tom is was killed in the Centaur underground mine, he was struck in the head by a timber beam.
 Tom’s tragic young death left his wife Dorothy widowed and his son Trevor without his father.
+His death was deeply felt by his mother and siblings.

 From Singapore Tom was selected to work on the Burma-Thai Railway with ‘D’ Force Thailand, S Battalion.
 This particular group as well as ‘A’ Force Green Force to Burma end of Railway, included the largest contingency of 2/4th men.